firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-13-and-i-never-named-her.md

 “Most people are gone.
 She hasn’t attacked anyone.”

 “Yet.
 And she?
 Did you name it?”
-Shahara’s gaze sent a jolt through me as our eyes met. don’t know when I imposed gender on this creature, but I recognized a certain kinship.
+Shahara’s gaze sent a jolt through me as our eyes met.
+I don’t know when I imposed gender on this creature, but I recognized a certain kinship.
 “You sentimental piece of shit.”
 She smiled.

 “I’ll name them all.
-One by one--create a catalog of monsters we can give to future generations,” I teased.
+One by one — create a catalog of monsters we can give to future generations,” I teased.

 Her annoyance on the day we got to Nemet, and this teasing, yet worried, demeanor clashed with my memory of the first time we met.
 Nearly a full moon ago, I’d gone into Jax, the tavern on the edge of town where Lux operated.
 I was ready to quit.
 I wanted to quit.
 Even though I had no idea what came next.
 I sat for a moment, trying to recall my perfect speech I’d rehearsed on the way over.
 Rushlan the barkeep recognized this look and nudged a pint toward me.
 I drained it in a few hasty gulps and he raised his eyebrows.
 I grinned, enjoying the head rush.
 I stood up too fast, stumbled back into what I thought was a wall, thinking there should not be a wall directly behind the bar stools.
 Two hands gripped my shoulders and steadied me.